Mathews-Tom/Introduction_to_Deep_Learning_MIT_6S.191/README.md

 This repository is based on the repo [introtodeeplearning](https://github.com/aamini/introtodeeplearning/).
 The repo includes my personal notes, slides from the course and my lab work.

-All videos are available through this YouT  ube playlist.
+All videos are available through this YouTube playlist.
 [MIT 6.S191: Introduction to Deep Learning](https://youtube.com/playlist?list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI)

 ## Lectures